-Employee confidence in the system is equally as essential.
-People need to see that the systems being put in place are making their day-to-day tasks easier, rather than regarding them as an additional hindrance that needs to be dealt with.
-As such, if there are any inefficiencies within an existing system, it's important to iron them out, ensuring that the plans in place correspond to what team members actually need or are asking for.
+Employee confidence in the solution is essential.
+Staff need to see that the changes proposed are making their day-to-day tasks easier, rather than regarding them as an additional hindrance that needs to be dealt with.
+As such, if there are any inefficiencies, it's important to include these as focus areas for the change, ensuring that the plans in place correspond to what team members actually need or are asking for.